 As to the issue of Scientology, this is a tricky subject.
-As most people know here, Scientologists have long professed an aversion to psychiatry and have developed an organization, the Citizen Commission on Human Rights, that is well funded and critically examines the modern mental health system.
+As most people here know, Scientologists have long professed an aversion to psychiatry and have developed an organization, the Citizens Commission on Human Rights, that is well funded and critically examines the modern mental health system.
 Because of Scientology’s problematic reputation that includes accusations of brainwashing and being a cult, many who seek to reform psychiatry have understandably wanted to distance themselves from this group.
 On a certain level, being tarnished with the brush of being allied with Scientology could be seen as enough to ruin the reputation of anyone seeking to reform psychiatry.

 I get that, and because of that, I understand Jason’s strong concerns about Rethinking Psychiatry having any affiliation with Scientology.
 The thing is, that “affiliation” just doesn’t exist except on a very cursory level.
-I have to take strong exception to the idea that Jason perceives Rethinking as a “Front” group that has somehow “infiltrated” the church.
+I have to take strong exception to the idea that Jason perceives Rethinking as a “front” group that has somehow “infiltrated” the church.
 That simply is not true.
 They have accepted no money from the Church of Scientology.
 Though I have heard of one member once attending the CoS, all of the rest of the members have no affiliation with the CoS.
 They don’t engage in ongoing communication with the CoS and certainly take no directives from them.
-Again, the notion of RTP being a “Front group” is simply not true.
+Again, the notion of RTP being a “front group” is simply not true.

-The more important question is whether even a cursory connection to the CoS and the CCHR is acceptable in the form of rarely showing a video of theirs or connecting to some of their information on line.
+The more important question is whether even a cursory connection to the CoS and the CCHR is acceptable in the form of rarely showing a video of theirs or connecting to some of their information online.
 I would have to say that certainly politically it is smarter to cut any ties, even cursory connections to the CoS, for fear of being tarnished.
 But does that mean not allowing someone to join who once attended the CoS?
 Does that mean a complete disavowal of everything Scientologists say, even when we agree?
 These are hard questions.
-I know even here at Mad In America, the are blog writers who have connections to CCHR.
+I know even here at Mad In America, there are blog writers who have connections to CCHR.
 Does that discredit everything that is written at MIA?
 Does that discredit Robert Whitaker?
 I should hope not.

 On a number of levels, I have been discussing how the language we use and the associations we keep can affect our ability to engage in effective dialogue with potential allies.
-Being seen as even cursorily connected to Scientology, let alone being perceived as a “Front group,” can affect the standing of those involved in the movement to reform psychiatry.
-As many of us saw in the Today show interview of Tom Cruise, his disparagement of Brooke Shields taking psychiatric drugs while going through post partem depression was seen as horribly insulting and offensive by millions.
+Being seen as even cursorily connected to Scientology, let alone being perceived as a “front group,” can affect the standing of those involved in the movement to reform psychiatry.
+As many of us saw in the Today show interview of Tom Cruise, his disparagement of Brooke Shields taking psychiatric drugs while going through postpartum depression was seen as horribly insulting and offensive by millions.
 This sadly helped to give an air of “cultism” around anyone who criticized psychiatry.

 So yes, if we want to gain more allies, not turn off potential friends and supporters, I personally believe we need to be careful with language and with our affiliations.

 At the same time, I know there are others who feel that though we may strongly disagree with the CoS on most matters, they have been one of the strongest groups to fight for radical reform of the system and because of that it makes sense to ally with them.
-These are open ended questions that should be debated.
+These are open-ended questions that should be debated.

-But I do believe that it is deeply unfair to tarnish a passionate reform group such as Rethinking Psychiatry with the epithet of “Scientology Front” group and thus damage their reputation and standing in the community.
-On their web site, they have specifically written a disclaimer that can be viewed here.
+But I do believe that it is deeply unfair to tarnish a passionate reform group such as Rethinking Psychiatry with the epithet of “Scientology front” group and thus damage their reputation and standing in the community.
+On their website, they have specifically written a disclaimer that can be viewed here.
 It states quite clearly that:

 “We are a fully responsible and autonomous entity, independent of any other organization.
 As clearly stated on our web site: We accept no funding or control from, nor do we promote any religion, other organization, government entity, corporation, or drug company.

-We greatly value our volunteers and their commitment to our values and to sharing the workload burden of a start- up organization.
+We greatly value our volunteers and their commitment to our values and to sharing the workload burden of a start-up organization.
 We do not discriminate on the basis of race, sexual orientation, religion or any other group affiliation or identity.
 We are also fully compliant with the individual rights of freedom of association and assembly as provided for under the U.S. Constitution and the Universal Declaration of Human Rights.

-It has come to our attention that concerns have been expressed, questioning at least our “perceived” independence from other groups, specifically the Citizens Commission for Human Rights.
+It has come to our attention that concerns have been expressed, questioning at least our ‘perceived’ independence from other groups, specifically the Citizens Commission for Human Rights.
 We hope this letter is sufficient to put to rest any concerns you may have re such matters.”

 I am glad Jason in part acknowledges and praises the really good work that Rethinking Psychiatry has done.
-Some of that work includes raising awareness of the problems associated with psychiatric drugs and their over prescription as well as examining the limitations of hospitalization, coercion, a lack of informed consent and a lack of true holistic alternatives.
+Some of that work includes raising awareness of the problems associated with psychiatric drugs and their over-prescription as well as examining the limitations of hospitalization, coercion, a lack of informed consent and a lack of true holistic alternatives.

 Rethinking Psychiatry has put together lectures and symposiums based on developing alternative models of care.
-Recently they have been working on a long-term care model for helping people who exit long term hospitalization known as “Beyond Soteria.”
+Recently they have been working on a long-term care model for helping people who exit long-term hospitalization known as “Beyond Soteria.”
 They also helped put together a weekend symposium attended by hundreds of people to discuss alternative ways to manage emotional distress.
 This is very important work and these folks who volunteer their time towards these efforts should be applauded, not denigrated.